 Margaret Bird, the editor

 Editor of The Diary of Mary Hardy and author of the forthcoming volumes of commentary Mary Hardy and her World, Margaret Bird has been an honorary research fellow in the History department of Royal Holloway, University of London since 2006.
+She was elected a Fellow of the Royal Historical Society in 2016 in recognition of her contribution to historical scholarship.

 Born in central London in 1946, she read Modern History at St Anne’s College, Oxford and gained her master’s degree in Modern History at Royal Holloway.
 For both degrees she specialised in aspects of English history in the eighteenth century.